vedranaa/vis3d/README.md

 - Follow setps from
 https://lab.compute.dtu.dk/patmjen/hcp_tutorials/-/blob/main/HPC_Python_Guide.md
 Note: I made changes to `init.sh` file, such that it only installs what I need.
-My `init.sh` is
 ```
 #!/bin/bash
 # Based on simple init script for Python on DTU HPC